Scale Reduction Savings in Apartment Complex

 The community’s executives decided to install HydroFLOW water conditioners, which are powered by the patented Hydropath technology.
 The technology works by inducing an alternating current decaying sine wave into the liquid inside a pipe.
 This current causes the positive and negative mineral ions in liquid to move rapidly, allowing them to attract and combine to form loosely held together clusters.
 When super-saturation occurs under conditions such as a temperature increase or change in pressure, these clusters precipitate out of solution and form stable crystals that remain in suspension rather than adhering to equipment and pipe surfaces.
 In addition to preventing scale accumulation, the technology gradually removes existing scale deposits, inhibits corrosion, stops pinhole leaks and kills a majority of bacteria and algae that pass through the system.
 These attributes help extend the life and efficiency of equipment and pipes.

 The California distributor engineered the solution and installed HydroFLOW S38 water conditioners on the cold-water lines feeding the hot water tank of each unit in the community.
 The devices were simple to install, which limited disruption and inconvenience to the tenants.
-The implementation of the new water conditioners saved hundreds of thousands of dollars in equipment repair and replacement, while also providing a eco-friendly solution.
+The implementation of the new water conditioners saved hundreds of thousands of dollars in equipment repair and replacement, while also providing an eco-friendly solution.

-Six months after installation, random inspections found the water heaters, recirculation pumps, tanks, pipes and all related equipment were free of scale buildup.
+Six months after installation, random inspections found that the water heaters, recirculation pumps, tanks, pipes and related equipment were free of scale buildup.
 This has allowed Greenfield Village to reduce its replacement reserves and operating budget significantly, as it avoided the enormous replacement and maintenance costs it was facing.

 An additional benefit was that the community was able to pass along savings to its tenants as a result of the improved operating efficiency of each apartment’s water heater.
 Reducing scale accumulation by 1/4 inch typically results in a gain of up to 35% heating efficiency.
 As the new water conditioners began to dissolve existing scale deposits from the water heaters’ heating elements, increased heat transfer efficiency was achieved.
 This increased efficiency has reduced the amount of energy consumed, resulting in lower energy bills for the tenants.